 Advice is a dangerous gift, even from the wise to the wise, and all courses may run ill.J.R.R.
 Tolkien

-We receive a lot of enquiries about natural finishing stones, so I wanted to share some of my thoughts and experiences about them with you.
+We receive a lot of inquiries about natural finishing stones, so I wanted to share some of my thoughts and experiences about them with you.
 Perhaps they will be useful.

 To begin with, natural Japanese stones are a lot of fun, and can create a beautiful, cloudy finish on a blade’s bevel.
 They make my heart sing, wild thing.